pmartincalvo/ntfy-emergency-app/README.md

 - `NTFY_PASSWORD`: Password for ntfy authentication (required)
 - `NTFY_TOPIC`: ntfy topic/channel to send messages to (optional, defaults to "emergencia")
 - `PORT`: Port to run the application on (optional, defaults to 3000)
+- `UI_MESSAGE`: Custom message to display in the UI (optional, defaults to "Emergency Message")

 ### Docker Registry Variables (Optional, needed to push to private registry)